Taiwan Hikes

 Juchi (Zigzag) Ridgeline from Mt.
 Banping 713 Peak to Mt.
 Suiba.

 Warning: this trail can be dangerous.
-Don't hike here when it rains or if you are afraid of heights.
+Stay out of the trail when it rains or you fear heights.

 7 黃金七稜 Gold Ridgeline No. 7